Code-Institute-Submissions/RodrigoPalazon-ms_4_AprResub/README.md

 * Change newsletter to an API such as mailchimp, to send automated monthly or weekly updates.
 * Social media login / registration.
-* A wishlist or favourites option, where users can save items to their profile.
+* A wishlist or favorites option, where users can save items to their profile.
-* A loyalty programme where users receieve free shipping after so many orders or build up points.
+* A loyalty programme where users receive free shipping after so many orders or build up points.
 * Contact emails are sent to a "business" email address.
 * Option to add reviews to products as a logged in user.
 * A newsletter sign up.